 Please direct any questions about the portal to Hane Crevelari (Hane.Crevelari@atlasnetwork.org).

 Atlas Network partner organizations are eligible for all available grant programs.
-Non-partners are welcome to apply to the Think Tank Startup grant program.
+Non-partners are welcome to apply to the Organizational Capacity Grant Opportunity.

 We recommend prospective grantees carefully review all available grant opportunities and deadlines to identify the best fit.
 For most opportunities, we invite your organization to first apply to become a partner if it is not already.
-We also highly favor organizations that participate in our Atlas Network Academy—learn more and enroll here—and, in particular, those who have completed Think Tank Navigator, a free online course offered throughout the year within the Academy.
+We also highly favor organizations that participate in our Atlas Network Academy—learn more and enroll here—and, in particular, those who have completed the Foundations Certification, a three-course layered certification track offered free online throughout the year within the Academy.

-Grant applications for purposes other than those listed as specific opportunities on our website should be submitted under the Project Grant category.
-While Atlas Network is committed to championing all worthy efforts to advance liberty, grants are awarded on a highly competitive basis and in strict compliance with donor intent.
+Atlas Network strives to champion all worthy efforts that increase the capacity and raise the ambitions of our independent partners to advance liberty, and grants are awarded on a highly competitive basis and in strict compliance with donor intent.